 Self-publishing has gotten less and less risky since the advent of digital print on demand (a.k.a.
 P.O.D.) publishing.
 With P.O.D., you can print off as few as one single copy of your book—meaning you no longer have to take a big risk up front on thousands of copies to get a good price.

 Self-publishing sounds complicated.
 I don’t know if I can do it!

 We get it: self-publishing seems complicated, because it often is!
 But these days, there are many resources available to help you navigate this somewhat tricky terrain.
-We at kn literary offer self-publishing consultation services that give you expert guidance along the way.
-There are many reputable self-publishing companies who will make it simple for you to take your book to press.
-(Two that get good customer ratings are Amazon CreateSpace and Lulu.com.)
+Reputable self-publishing companies make it simple for you to take your book to press.
+(Two that get good customer ratings are Amazon CreateSpace and IngramSpark.)
+You can hire a self-publishing guide to walk you through the process; we love Sheridan McCarthy at Meadowlark Publishing Services.
 Finally, there are also many good books available to help guide you through the process of self-publishing.
 Our favorite is The Fine Print of Self-Publishing by Mark Levine.

 Once I get my edited manuscript back from my kn literary editor, will it be ready to publish?

 You can expect your book to be in great shape when it comes back to you from your kn literary content editor–we say it should be about 95% ready to go.
 This is a normal margin of error if you are writing a book proposal or submitting a book to a publisher for possible publication.
 That said, if you are taking your book straight to press, we highly recommend you get some technical editing done first.